 And I dislike this, because bravery debates tend to be so fun and addictive that they drown out everything more substantive.
 Sometimes they can be acceptable stand-ins for actually having an opinion at all.
 I constantly get far-right blogs linking to my summary of Reactionary thought, and I hope I’m not being too unfair when I detect an occasional element of “Oh, so that’s what our positions are!”.
 There seem to be a whole lot of Reactionaries out there who are much less certain of what they believe than that they are very brave and nonconformist for believing it.

-As I said before, I accept the criticism that I was too quick to start bravery debates at my old blog and am trying to cut down on them.
+I was too quick to start bravery debates at my old blog and am trying to cut down on them.
 I would also recommend that other people cut down on them.
 I think they probably fall into the large category of things that make people who already agree with you fist-pump and shout “Yeah!
 We are awesome rebels!” while alienating everyone who doesn’t hold your position.

 But what if you are being really brave by holding a dangerous and unpopular position?
 Shouldn’t you get credit for that?